What To Do With Half Used Batteries

 Half The Juice Can Still Produce!

 Many of our customers rely on wireless microphones to conduct church services or other productions.
 They all agree installing a fresh battery before every performance is a must because low battery power means, without warning, no sound!
-But changing batteries after one or two uses, while offering the performer peace of mind, frequently leaves a battery half full but out of commission, for example a 9 volt battery could have as much as 8 volts of useable power remaining.
+But changing batteries after one or two uses, while offering the performer peace of mind, frequently leaves a battery half full but out of commission, for example a 9 volt battery could have as much as 8 volts of usable power remaining.

 So the questions is, are you a battery half full or a battery half empty kind of person?
 The latter throws out perfectly good batteries before they’re drained, which is a waste, while the former finds ways to use that power instead of tossing it.
 All it takes is a little thought so let’s get creative!